tomekregulski/hw_01/README.md

 # Installation

-Clone the entire Git and open the folder in any code editor.
-From there, open the index.html in a browser to view the final product.
+Clone the repo and open the index.html in any browser to view the page.